yasp-fi/aa-browser-extension/README.md

 yarn watch
 ```

-The built extension will be located in the `dist` folder.
+The built extension will be located in the `build` folder.

 ## Load the Extension into Your Browser